Elephant’s Trunk Pose Yoga: Eka Hasta Bhujasana

 - Stabilizes your pelvic girdle

-- Start seated in Dandasana, Seated Staff Pose.
-Draw your right knee into your chest.
-Place your right foot on the ground.
+- Begin seated with your legs out in front of you (dandasana).
+Bend your right knee toward your chest and place your foot on the ground.

 - Tiptoe your right foot out to your right.
 Thread your right arm underneath your right knee and place your hand on the ground with the fingers pointing forward.
 Place your left hand on the ground outside your left hip on an equal plane with your right.